 “One production of Fugitive Songs can vary drastically from another.
 Much of the show is open to interpretation, especially because there is subtle messaging through the modern dance choreography,” Park said.

 The set is minimalist, black box, which suits the focus on each individual, he added.

 “We hope the audience will be blown away by the talent that’s on stage.
 Some cast members are coming back to the stage for the first time in a while,” Hinton said.

 “It has something for everyone, no matter your age, because everyone can connect with these songs and who sings them.
 These are real people, not fairy tale characters,” he added.

-IF YOU GO: SPARE Productions will present Fugitive Songs June 24-26 at the Ti-Ahwaga Performing Arts Center, 42 Delphine Str., Owego.
-Friday and Saturday performance are at 7 p.m. and Sunday is at 3 p.m.
+IF YOU GO: SPARE Productions will present Fugitive Songs at 7 p.m.
+July 21-23t the Ti-Ahwaga Performing Arts Center, 42 Delphine St.., Owego.
 Tickets at $12-$15 can be purchased online at tiahwaga.com.